Monitoring Innovations

 High Resolution Satellite Imagery

-From tracking vegetation growth to identifying potential leakage and reversal events, high resolution satellite imagery allows Catona Climate to manage our carbon portfolio from afar.
+From tracking vegetation growth to identifying potential leakage and reversal events, high resolution satellite imagery allows Catona Climate to manage our carbon investment portfolio from afar.
 We combine this data with ground based measurements from our partners to gain a holistic understanding of project impact.

-To ensure we capture the fine scale changes in our portfolio, we have entered into a multi-year partnership with Planet Labs, using 3 meters per pixel surface reflectance data to track vegetation vigor and visual changes.
+To capture the fine scale changes in our portfolio, we have entered into a multi-year partnership with Planet Labs, using 3 meters per pixel surface reflectance data to track vegetation vigor and visual changes.

 We share key findings and potential risks from our geospatial analysis with project partners and assist them with evaluating vegetative change and developing risk mitigation actions.